anurag4646/Loan_Status_Classification/README.md

 Bivariate Analysis - For Bivariate Analysis you can go through - Data Analysis Jupyter notebook file.

-### For overall analysis you can go through SWEETVIZ_REPORT.html file - Automated Vizulization
+### For overall analysis you can go through SWEETVIZ_REPORT.html file - Automated visualization

 For Data prepration and modelling part you can go through - Data Prep and modelling Jupyter notebook.